Tal-Schhlezinger/Real-Time-Snake-AI-with-Safety-Constraints/README.md

 1. A valid map is loaded (with a Hamiltonian cycle)
 2. The snake starts on the cycle
-3. Each step:
+3. One of the AI strategies is selected:
-   - Greedy solver tries to move toward the apple
+   - Greedy solver (fast but unsafe)
-   - Hamiltonian solver enforces safety constraints
+   - Hamiltonian solver (safe but slow)
-4. Unsafe moves are rejected
+   - Hamiltonian mutation solver (safe with improved efficiency)
-5. The snake continues without entering losing states
+4. The selected strategy determines all movement decisions

 ---